Understanding and Managing Autism Spectrum Tantrums: A Comprehensive Guide

 Using Positive Reinforcement Techniques

 In accordance with the functionalist theory of emotion, it's understood that a spectrum of emotions, ranging from joy to anger, can be instrumental in navigating the environment and achieving goals.
-This viewpoint is especially important when considering the diverse emotional reactions that individuals with autism may display.
+This viewpoint is especially important when considering the diverse emotional reactions that may display.
 By implementing interventions that consider the complete spectrum of emotional experiences, caregivers can provide enhanced support to youngsters in surmounting challenges and participating more extensively in everyday life activities.

 Distribution of Emotional Reactions in Individuals with Autism